dy1z/docs/content/docs/development/tailwindcss.md

 ## CSS purging

-When running `maizzle build [env]`, if `[env]` is specified and is not set to `local`, Maizzle will use [postcss-purgecss](https://github.com/FullHuman/postcss-purgecss) to remove any unused classes from the CSS that is being injected into the template currently being rendered.
+When running `maizzle build [env]`, if `[env]` is specified and is not equal to `local`, Maizzle will use [postcss-purgecss](https://github.com/FullHuman/postcss-purgecss) to remove unused classes from the CSS that is being injected into the template currently being rendered.

 This is needed so that the CSS inliner and `email-comb` (which run _after_ the purging step) receive as little CSS as possible to parse.

 _It greatly improves build speed._

-To make sure the Tailwind CSS classes that you use in your emails are not purged, pass layouts and any partials or components directory paths to the `purgeCSS.content` config key, as an array of file globs:
+To make sure the Tailwind CSS classes that you use in your emails are not purged, pass Layouts and any Partial or Component directory paths to the `purgeCSS.content` config key, as an array of file globs:

 ```js
 // config.js